 The Common Things To Look At

-It’s well-known in the digital marketing world that pictures, infographics, photos, and other forms of imagery can improve the look of a website regardless of industry or goods or services you’re advertising.
+It’s well-known in the digital marketing world that pictures, infographics, photos, and other forms of imagery can improve the look of a website regardless of the industry or goods, or services you’re advertising.

 Images also improve the content that is already on the page, making it seem more appealing and worth a visit as a whole.
 However, the larger the pictures are, the longer they will take to load, slowing your website speed considerably.

-Compressing and optimising any and all photos on your site is one of the most basic things you can to increase page load speed.
+Compressing and optimizing any photos on your site is one of the most basic things you can do to increase page load speed.
 Consider it as reducing the weight of an image, ensuring that the loading speed isn’t exacerbated.
-You could try using optimisation plugins like WP Smush, with which you can:
+You could try using optimization plugins like WP Smush, with which you can:

 - Compress and resize images automatically

 - Manage image quality, as it isn’t compromised through compression

 - Implement Lazy load, Lossless compression, and bulk optimisation